Interview Tips for Maintaining Body Posture During the Interview

 However, do not confuse sign language with body language.
 They are completely different.
 The former has no grammar or syntax allotted to it.
-It is a language of one’s body which seems to speak volumes without even requiring our mouths to utter a single word.
+It is a language of one’s body that seems to speak volumes without even requiring our mouths to utter a single word.
 Fascinating, isn’t it?
-Body language can manifest itself through a number of ways which must be analyzed in order to turn it into our advantage in an interview.
+Body language can manifest itself through a number of ways that must be analyzed in order to turn it into our advantage in an interview.

 These ways are:

 Body posture in body language during an interview

 Body posture is the way in which we position our bodies and arrange our limbs.
 It tells a lot about our energy levels, enthusiasm, and personality as a whole.
 This word describes the way we carry ourselves, and also a certain kind of position that our body takes like the different postures in yoga, ballet dancers or even soldiers.